Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

 A binned maximum likelihood fit to the observed $\msd$ distributions is performed using the sum of the signal and background contributions.
 The test statistic chosen to determine the signal yield is based on the profile likelihood ratio~\cite{CMS-NOTE-2011-005}.
 The fit is performed simultaneously in many bins: in both $m_\text{jj}$ bins of the VBF category and all $\pt$ bins of ggF category, in the single-muon control region, in both the DDB pass and fail regions, and in all four data-taking periods.
 The observed data and post-fit $\msd$ distributions in the VBF category are shown in Fig.~\ref{result-vbf}.
-For display purposes, the data and fitted distributions in this Figure are summed over both $m_\text{jj}$ bins and all four data-taking periods.
+For display purposes, the data and fitted distributions are summed over both $m_\text{jj}$ bins and all four data-taking periods.
 For the ggF category, the observed data and post-fit $\msd$ distributions are shown in Fig.~\ref{result-ggf}, again summed over all six $\pt$ bins and all data-taking periods for display purposes.
-The data and post-fit event yields in the single-muon CR are shown for each data-taking period in Table~\ref{tab:muon}.

 The best fit value of the signal strength, defined as the ratio of the measured to the SM expected cross section times $\PH\to\bbbar$ branching fraction, and an approximate 68\% confidence level (CL) interval are extracted following Ref.~\cite{Khachatryan_2015}.
-The fitted signal strengths for VBF and ggF \PH production, denoted $\mu_\text{VBF}$ and $\mu_\text{ggF}$ respectively, are extracted separately for the four data-taking periods, and a combined fit over the full data set is performed for the final result.
+The fitted signal strengths for VBF and ggF \PH production, denoted $\mu_\text{VBF}$ and $\mu_\text{ggF}$, respectively, are extracted separately for the four data-taking periods, and a combined fit over the full data set is performed for the final result.
 The $\PV\PH$ and $\ttbar\PH$ processes are assumed to occur at SM rates.
 The results are summarized in Table~\ref{tab-sig}.
 The combined signal strength for the VBF process is measured to be $4.9^{+1.9}_{-1.6}$, and the combined signal strength for the ggF process is measured to be $1.6^{+1.7}_{-1.5}$.
+The expected signal strengths for VBF and ggF are $1.0_{-1.3}^{+1.4}$ and $1.0_{-1.3}^{+1.4}$, respectively.
+The observed (expected) correlation between these two signal strengths is $-0.41$ ($-0.41$).
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.

 Figure~\ref{contour2d} shows the combined two-dimensional likelihood scan performed over the VBF and ggF signal strengths.
 The best fit point differs from the SM expectation by 2.7\,$\sigma$, and from the null hypothesis (no \PH production) by 4.0\,$\sigma$.